samueldr/chibicc-uxn/README.md

 The `-O1` or `-O` flag enables the optimization pass.
 If the flag is omitted, this is equivalent to `-O0` (no optimization).

+There's a convenient script that just runs the above commands: `./run.sh examples/day3.c` (compile + uxnasm + uxnemu).

-For a more complex and visually interesting demo, try `examples/star.c`.
+For a more complex and visually interesting demo, try `./run.sh examples/star.c`.

 See also `make test`, which runs a test suite.